Tonight at Noon

-Tonight at Noon is an album by the jazz bassist and composer Charles Mingus, released on the Atlantic label in 1964.
-It compiles tracks recorded at two sessions – the 1957 sessions for the album entitled The Clown and the 1961 sessions for Oh Yeah but is considered a studio album.
+Tonight at Noon is an album of music by the jazz bassist and composer Charles Mingus.
+It was released through Atlantic Records in July 1964.
+It compiles tracks recorded at two sessions – the 1957 sessions for the album entitled The Clown and the 1961 sessions for Oh Yeah.
 These tracks have since been added to the CD re-releases of their respective albums as bonus tracks.

 Reception

 The AllMusic review by Thom Jurek stated: "While the former session features Mingus going for the blues via European harmonics and melodic approaches with hard bop tempos (particularly on the title track), the latter session with its nocturnal elegance and spatial irregularities comes off more as some kind of exercise in vanguard Ellington with sophisticated harmonies that give way to languid marches and gospel-tinged blues...
 Despite the fact that this is an assembled album, it holds plenty of magic nonetheless".